Too much debt can be crippling, but some debt, managed wisely, can be a smart financial tool.

 Along with the convenience and potential perks, using a credit card wisely can help you build a credit history and establish a high credit score.
 That may help you qualify for a lower rate loan when you’re ready for a major purchase.

-The older you get and the more complex your finances, the more you need to think about your personal borrowing the way the chief financial officer at a company thinks about taking on debt.
+The more complex your finances, the more you need to think about your personal borrowing the way the chief financial officer at a company thinks about taking on debt.

 To a business owner, debt is necessary.
 Businesses typically need to borrow to fund growth.
 Likewise, you may need to take on debt to fund your own growth—perhaps taking out a student loan for an advanced degree or applying for a bigger mortgage so you can move to a larger home in a better school district if you have children.